4turkuaz/chromaGAN-colorizer-using-flask/README.md

 cd chromaGAN-colorizer-using-flask/
 ```

-Then, download the pretrained model from link above then replace it with `dummyFile` under `MODEL` directory.
+Then, download the pretrained model from link below then replace it with `dummyFile` under `MODEL` directory.

 Besides, in the first use, it is required to download the `VGG16` to colorize the pictures.
 It will be downloaded automatically once you run it.